christianchomiak/christianchomiak.github.io/about.md

 I also have a blog, [**[](){} No Man's Lambda**](http://nomanslambda.com/).
 There, I write about programming, game development and some other things.

+Hope you have a great day, thanks for passing by!